 The impact of climate change on Uganda’s cultural heritage

-The receding snow on the Rwenzori mountains coupled with the persisting presence of the rainfall belt over the East Africa region associated with prevailing high-pressure over the Indian Ocean and influx of moisture-laden winds from the Atlantic Ocean and the Congo Forests has resulted in the flooding of rivers such as Nyamwamba, Mobuku, Lhuburiba, Nyamugasani and Sebwe) that burst their banks affecting cultural heritage sites in Rwenzori region.
+The receding snow on the Rwenzori mountains coupled with the persisting presence of the rainfall belt over the East Africa region associated with prevailing high-pressure over the Indian Ocean and influx of moisture-laden winds from the Atlantic Ocean and the Congo Forests has resulted in the flooding of rivers such as Nyamwamba, Mobuku, Lhuburiba, Nyamugasani and Sebwe) whose banks burst affecting cultural heritage sites in Rwenzori region.

-Also, a recent study reveals that water level in Lake Victoria, which is the main source of water for River Nile, has overtaken its normal long-term average and will continue to rise for the next ten years.
-This has left the area around Packwach bridge flooding, with Wang-Lei cultural heritage site, which is significant for the Luo migration as the place where Gipir (Nyipir) and Labongo (Nyabongo) separated, under threat of being washed away or submerged by the water.
+A recent study as well reveals that water levels in Lake Victoria, which is the main source of water for River Nile, has overtaken its normal long-term average and will continue to rise for the next ten years.
+This has left the area around Packwach bridge flooding, posing a risk on the Wang-Lei cultural heritage site, a place where Gipir (Nyipiri) and Labong (Nyabongo), Luo descents separated.

-CCFU supported the development of heritage sites management plans and the capacity of site takers and owners built in both regions.
-Signposts to guide tourists and visitors to the sites at Wang-Lei and in the Rwenzori, region were elected.
+CCFU supported the development of heritage sites management plans and built the capacity of site caretakers and owners in both regions to manage the sites.
+Signposts to guide tourists and visitors to the sites at Wang-Lei and in the Rwenzori region were erected.

 CCFU’s previous work with other cultural heritage sites in Uganda